TraceMachina/nativelink/deployment-examples/docker-compose/README.md

 ## Instances

-All instances use the same Docker image, trace_machina/nativelink:latest, built from the Dockerfile located at ./deployment-examples/docker-compose/Dockerfile.
+All instances use the same Docker image, `trace_machina/nativelink:latest`, built from the `Dockerfile` located at `./deployment-examples/docker-compose/Dockerfile`.

 ### CAS

 The CAS (Content Addressable Storage) service is used as a local cache for the NativeLink system.
-It is configured in the docker-compose.yml file under the nativelink_local_cas service.
+It's configured in the docker-compose.yml file under the nativelink_local_cas service.

 ```yml
   nativelink_local_cas: